PrefectHQ/prefect/docs/concepts/blocks.md

 ### Handling updates to custom `Block` types

-Let's say that you now want to add a `bucket_folder` field to your custom `S3Bucket` block that represents the default path to read and write objects from (this field exists on [our implementation](https://github.com/PrefectHQ/prefect-aws/blob/main/prefect_aws/s3.py#L292)).
+Let's add a `bucket_folder` field to your custom `S3Bucket` block that represents the default path to read and write objects from (this field exists on [our implementation](https://github.com/PrefectHQ/prefect-aws/blob/main/prefect_aws/s3.py#L292)).

-We can add the new field to the class definition:
+Add the new field to the class definition:

 ```python hl_lines="4"
 class S3Bucket(Block):